 You do as the owner of the report and the person responsible for the administration of the contract for sale.
 However, we can forward the report if you provide authorisation to do so.

 Yes, but you need to advise the real estate agent representing the vendor that you plan on attending.
-Under the standard REIWA contract for sale there is no requirement to let the purchaser view the property prior to settlement.
-Some real estate agents can be funny about the purchaser attending and may wish to be present at the same time if the purchaser is going to be present.
-Other don’t seem to care.
+Under the standard REIWA contract for sale there is no requirement to let the purchaser view the property again prior to settlement.
+Some real estate agents follow the terms of the contract, while others may allow the purchaser to attend.

-We offer fix price building inspections and reports.
-No hidden or extra fees such as call out fees.
+We offer fixed price building inspections and reports for the standard inspections.
+There are some additional inspections that can be added on, but there are no hidden or extra fees such as call out fees.

 If major structural defects are discovered during the inspection, they will be included in the major defects summary at the beginning of the report and will be discussed with our client after the inspection.

-It is then up to the Buyer to inform the Seller that major defects have been identified in the prepurchase building inspection report and request that the Seller rectifies the structural defects identified.
+It is then up to the Buyer to inform the Seller that major defects have been identified in the pre-purchase building inspection report and request that the Seller rectifies the structural defects identified.
+This is typically done by forwarding the report to your Settlement agent and Real Estate Agent so that a Defects Notice can be issued.
 The Seller then typically has 5 business days to confirm that they will rectify the structural defects.

 Our inspection reports include visual inspection of the following areas of a property where applicable and accessible: